HasteGaming/classic/docs/charter.md

   - Be the advocate for everyone
 - Officer
   - Event scheduling
-  - Ensure guild and individuals are staying true to our Haste ways.
+  - Ensure guild and individuals are staying true to our Haste Charter
 - Class Champion
-  - An individual nominated to the role by his peers in class.
+  - An individual nominated to the role by his peers in class
   - The guild's multi directional conduit into raid ceremonies such as Loot Council votes, Post Raid discussions, class raid assignments, etc.
-  - Works with a Officer to introduce and explore concepts into raids and shape the guild.
+  - Works with an Officer to introduce and explore concepts into raids and shape the guild
 - Raider
   - Maintains the 3 P's.
     - Preparation